Condla/hadoop-admin-workshop/README.md

 * Interactive Workshop
 * Gather experiences of participants
 * Gather expectations of participants on whiteboard (?)
+* Community Event: Help me to help you; help each other!
+* Take pictures and share them!

 ## Environment Setup
 * Did everyone, who wants to participate in the Hadoop Admin Vienna WhatsApp Group give me their number?